 - Push the dry ingredients off to the side of the bowl so you have some empty space to add the wet ingredients.
 Add the eggs, extra-virgin olive oil, and apple cider vinegar.
 Whisk the eggs in with the olive oil and vinegar and then fully mix the dry and wet ingredients together.

-- Drop scoops of the dough onto the cookie sheet, placing them about 2 inches apart.
+- Drop scoops of the dough onto the prepared cookie sheet, placing them about 2 inches apart.
 I like to use a cookie scoop/spring loaded scoop, but a spoon works too.
+After dropping the dough, you can use your hands to shape them into round biscuits if needed.
 You should have enough dough to make 8 biscuits.

-- Bake for 10-12 minutes, or until the tops begin to turn light golden brown.
+- Bake for 10-12 minutes, or until the tops begin to turn light golden brown and are firm to the touch.

 - Remove from oven and enjoy!
-Best if consumed right away.
+Best when served fresh from the oven.

 Notes